Watch the virtual ceremony for the Aquaculture Awards 2020

 Rising Star Award

-This new category is being launched to mark the achievements of the up-and-coming generation of the industry and nominations will be open to all under-35’s based in the UK.
+This category aims to mark the achievements of the up-and-coming generation of the industry and entries/nominations will be open to all under-35s.
+The award celebrates the talent and ambition of a youthful employee or apprentice within the industry, recognising outstanding talent and encouraging rising stars to become tomorrow’s industry leaders.

 People’s Choice Award

-In addition to the 11 award categories decided by our judging panel, there will be an opportunity for the aquaculture industry to recognize the most inspiring and innovative of all the nominees via The Aquaculture UK people’s choice award.
-Delegates at Aviemore and readers of The Fish Site will be able to vote for any company or individual who makes the shortlist of any of the other award categories and the winner will claim the inaugural edition of this prize.
+In addition to the 13 award categories decided by our judging panel, there will be an opportunity for the aquaculture industry to recognise the most inspiring and innovative of all the nominees via The Aquaculture UK People’s Choice Award.
+Delegates at Aviemore and readers of The Fish Site will be able to vote for any company or individual that makes the shortlist of any of the other award categories.